| What

 By helping you to assess the potential damage to your

-home, a Seismic I.Q. assessment and report can benefit
+home, a Seismic IQ assessment and report can benefit

 you in many different ways.